 This text is an extract from this paper originally presented by Octonomics to Canadian securities regulator in the context of public consultation 21–402.
 Minor edits have been included in this current version versus the original text.
-At the time of the initial publication, all links were functional.
+At the time of the initial publication, all links were functional

 Bitcoin is a broad topic and links together many disciplines such as cryptography, game theory, monetary theory, monetary history, economics, computer science, network dynamics, thermodynamics and information theory.
 This text shall be understood as a demonstration that Bitcoin, Bitcoin-related dealings, trading, and applications unequivocally sit outside the scope of the securities or derivatives legislation.
 This demonstration should make the case as to why the proposed framework for crypto-assets trading platform by the Consultation paper 21–402 and CSA Staff Notice 21–327 does not apply to Bitcoin.

-1.1 Bitcoin Never was a Security
+1.1 Bitcoin was never a Security

 Here is a brief but straightforward explanation as to why Bitcoin was not a security from the start.